On this page....

 A |

-Any study patient who is seen or treated at UCSF is a UCSF patient and needs a UCSF MRN, regardless of whether he/she comes to us from or is typically treated by another provider such as Kaiser.
+Any study patient who is seen or treated at UCSF is a UCSF patient and needs a UCSF MRN, regardless of whether he/she comes to us from or is typically treated by another provider.
 If your subject does not yet have a UCSF MRN, contact Hospital Admissions at 415-353-1488. |

 Q |